cacology/characters/text/104-106_The_Henpect_Man/The_Henpect_Man_105.md

 but by his Guardian.
-His Wife manages him/ and his Eſtate with equal Authority, and he/ lives under her aribtrary Government and Com-/ mand as his ſuperior Office.
+His Wife manages him/ and his Eſtate with equal Authority, and he/ lives under her aribtrary Government and Com-/ mand as his ſuperior Officer.
 He is but a kind/ of Meſſuage and Tenement in the Occupation/ of his Wife.
 He and ſhe make up a Kind of/ Hermaphrodite, a Monſter, or which the one/